Porto Venere: Natural areas

 Natural places in Porto Venere include the famous sea caves Byron (Cala dell'Arpaia), Azzurra or Blue Cave (semi-submerged) and Tinetto; the cavity of the Doves and the wall of Tino, the shoal of Dante and Small and Big creeks.
-Byron's cave, named after the English poet George Gordon Byron, who found inspiration and meditation for his literary works here.
+Byron's cave, named after Lord Byron, who found inspiration and meditation for his literary works here.
 It is located at the spur of rock below the church of St. Peter and the old defensive position, the marine cave has a minimum depth of five meters and a maximum of twenty along the side.

 Regional Natural Park

-The Regional Natural Park in Portovenere offers a unique landscape with its high coasts, caves and vegetation that permeates the atmosphere in any season with the changing shades of color.
-An element that blends and harmonizes every detail is the sea, sometimes calm and clear, so as to reflect like a mirror enchanted multicolored rocks and seagulls, sometimes rough and almost angry.
-To crown the Park archipelago with three islands of Palmaria, Tino and Tinetto, defying the blue sea in a swirl of aromas and looks towards the infinite.
-But the park is not only Nature, History dwells here since prehistoric times with the Cave of the Doves, until the recent past in which Guglielmo Marconi experimented in front of the village his innovative studies.
+The Regional Natural Park in Portovenere has high coasts, caves and vegetation.
+To crown the Park archipelago with three islands of Palmaria, Tino and Tinetto.
+Guglielmo Marconi experimented in front of the village for his innovative studies.